 4 What are the specific OBP system functional characteristics required to assure conformance with relevant ITU performance requirements, and to achieve an efficient utilization of satellite radio frequency assignments and orbital locations?

-5 Are the existing performance objectives specified in Recommendation ITU-R S.1062 valid for systems operating in the neighbourhood of 30 and 20 GHz, and if they are not, how must the performance requirements be specified to make them applicable at these frequencies?
+5 Are the existing performance objectives specified in Recommendation ITU-R S.1062 and the method specified in Recommendation ITU-R S.2131 valid and applicable for satellite networks/systems using OBP, and if they are not, how must the performance requirements be specified to make them applicable?

-6 What existing and developmental ITU Recommendations might limit or otherwise impair the use of OBP systems in the FSS?
+6 What existing and developmental ITU Recommendations might limit or otherwise impair the use of OBP systems in the FSS or MSS?

 further decides